mongodb/mongo-c-driver/README.rst

 Building From Git
 =================

-The following example will install both libbson and mongo-c-driver from git.
-It assumes you do not yet have libbson installed and are on a 64-bit system.
+mongo-c-driver contains a copy of libbson in the case that your system does not already have libbson installed.
+The configure script will detect if libbson is not installed and install it too.

 Dependencies
 ------------